Analysis | The health of his political opponents has always been fair game for Trump

 Trump has also spent months speculating about Biden’s health, saying that there is “something going on” with his mental fortitude, calling for Biden to take a drug test and mocking Biden’s frequent mask-wearing to protect against the coronavirus.

-“When needed, I wear masks,” Trump said during the first presidential debate on Sept.
+“When needed, I wear masks,” Trump said during the first presidential debate Sept.
 29. “I don’t wear masks like him.
 Every time you see him, he’s got a mask.”

 Three days later, Trump was in the hospital.